- Reference Number: HEY-380/2020

 Should I have the operation?

 If you do not wish to have a hip replacement, you do not have to.
 It is an individual decision which you make depending on how bad your pain is, how much it disrupts your life style and how much you can put up with.
-However, your arthritis is likely to get worse with time and increase the pain from your hip.
-This may lead to a loss of independence in activities like walking, shopping, climbing stairs, getting out of a chair, etc. Sometimes, however, your arthritis and your symptoms may not get worse with time.
+Your arthritis and your symptoms are likely to get worse with time, but they may not.
+Use of pain relief and / or anti-inflammatory medication usually helps.
+Walking aids can help mobility.
+Keeping your weight within the normal range will help in controlling your symptoms.

 If you choose not to have an operation at this stage you can always have it later when you feel that your condition warrants it.